Dear Fellow Montessori Leaders,

-•Offers an outstanding regional Annual Conference each January that includes professional development opportunities for novice and experienced teachers and administrators, as well as the opportunity for networking with colleagues.
-Recent keynote speakers have included Sandra Girlato, Dr. Joyce Pickering, Sarah Ward, Dr. Stephen Hughes, and environmental educator David Sobel.
-The MSM conference, attended last year by over 400 area Montessorians, also includes high quality breakout sessions led by area teachers, administrators, and specialists.
+• We offer an outstanding regional Annual Conference each January that includes professional development opportunities for novice and experienced teachers and administrators, as well as the opportunity to network with colleagues.
+Recent keynote speakers have included Dr. Angeline Lillard, Sandra Girlato, Dr. Joyce Pickering, Sarah Ward, Dr. Stephen Hughes, and environmental educator David Sobel.
+The MSM conference, attended last year by over 500 area Montessorians, also includes high quality breakout sessions led by area teachers, administrators, and specialists.

-•Over the past three falls MSM has offered a Heads of Schools Retreat on the Cape in order to support Heads in networking, gaining leading edge knowledge about school administration, and renewing our energies.
-This year's Head's Retreat is planned for November 28-30 at the Ocean Edge Resort and Spa in Brewster.
-Its theme, "Leadership in Challenging Times", resonates with all of us.
+• This year MSM will once again offer a Heads of Schools Retreat to support Heads in networking with colleagues, gaining leading edge knowledge about school administration, and renewing our energies.
+This year's Head's Retreat is planned for January 10, the day before our Annual Conference on the campus of Dean College in Franklin, MA.
+We are combining the two events in order to make it easier for heads to attend, with the invitation to stay through Saturday for the full conference.
 We welcome new and veteran Heads to join us in order to network, gain new information, and unwind!